geonetwork/core-geonetwork/test/readme.txt

 HOWTO
 0) Important when running tests is that have the top of the GeoNetwork svn dir (e.g. trunk) as working directory by:
-- a system property GN_HOME points to that directory!
+- a system property GN_HOME points to that directory.
 See e.g. build.xml run task (sysproperty).
 - user.dir is assumed to be the working dir.

 1) create a package with the same name as the service, e.g.  org/fao/geonet/services/category